-While any accident that involves impact to the face could result in scarring, certain types of accidents come with an increased risk.
+While any accident that involves an impact to the face could result in scarring, certain types of accidents come with an increased risk.
 For example, car accident victims often experience facial scarring.
 In the event of a crash, broken glass or other shrapnel can inflict deep, jagged lacerations across the face while airbags or fires that start because of the collision can cause severe burns.

-Thermal Burns from flames or explosions are also a commonly-reported causes of facial scarring.
+Thermal Burns from flames or explosions are also commonly-reported causes of facial scarring.
 These burns are often caused by home fires or explosions and fires in the workplace.
 Second- and third-degree burns can cause life-altering damage and scarring that requires skin grafts and other extensive medical care.

-Chemical burns from exposure to certain acids or bases at home or at work can cause first degree burns (which typically heal without scarring) or may cause more serious 2nd or 3rd degree burns.
-Burns of this magnitude may require skin grafts to repair, and may leave permanent scars as a result.
+Chemical burns from exposure to certain acids or bases at home or at work can cause first degree burns (which typically heal without scarring) or may cause more serious 2nd or 3rd-degree burns.
+Burns of this magnitude may require skin grafts to repair and may leave permanent scars as a result.